Ed-Fi-Exchange-OSS/Meadowlark/docs/performance-testing/mongo-connection-pooling.md

 > **Note** Five executions of each test appears to be useful, but where timings
 > are very close to one another, the number of data points is insufficient for
 > giving a useful statistical significance.

+The difference between Meadowlark and the ODS/API is obviously significant: the ODS/API is almost 50% faster.

 ## Conclusions